 Maggie Aland, Marketing & Review Editor, Fit Small Business

 A busy sales team is a good sign for your business.
 However this also means your team will constantly need to adjust their time and resources as more leads come in.
-This is where Freshsales comes in with their tagline that means you need an efficient CRM that can handle your sales growth.
+This is where Freshsales comes in with their tagline that means you need an efficient CRM that can simplify your sales management.
 Freshsales allows you to automatically capture your sales leads all in one place.
 It then lets you store all of your prospect information, connecting to multiple email accounts so you can track emails, create personalized email templates, and send bulk emails in one place.
 Try Freshsales for 30 days.

 6. “Our clients inspire change.”